Geraldton to Mullewa railway line: History

 The Northampton railway line, officially opened in July 1879, was the first government railway line to be built in Western Australia and linked Geraldton to Northampton.

-The Geraldton-Mullewa Railway Act 1892, an act by the Parliament of Western Australia assented to on 18 March 1892, authorised the construction of the railway line from Geraldton to Mullewa.
+The Geraldton–Mullewa Railway Act 1892, an act by the Parliament of Western Australia granted assent on 18 March 1892, authorised the construction of the railway line from Geraldton to Mullewa.
 The new railway line would commence from Narngulu on the Geraldton to Greenough railway line, south of Geraldton, which had been completed in 1887.

 The contract to construct the line from Narngulu to Mullewa was awarded to Neil McNeil & Co on 29 March 1893 and the new railway line was officially opened on 21 November 1894.

 Mullewa was the end of the railway line until the completion of the railway line heading east to Cue in 1898 and on to Meekatharra, completed in 1910.
 A further railway line, continuing to Wiluna, opened in 1932.

 The connection south, to Northam, was completed in 1915, when the final section of the railway line from Wongan Hills to Mullewa was opened.

 Arc Infrastructure deems the railway line to be part of its Grain Freight Rail Network, which, in 2017, accounted for 50 percent of its network but only 10 percent of its freight.
 The line from Geraldton via Mullewa to Perenjori section, titled the Geraldton Backline, apart from grain, also carried a large amount of iron ore.

 As of 2024, the railway line from Geraldton to Mullewa is operated by Arc Infrastructure and in use.
 Continuing from there, heading south, the railway line is shown as operational until Perenjori.
 The 104 km section from Perenjori to Dalwallinu is shown as not in use while from Dalwallinu to the Avon Yard it is active again.